PEMapModder/PocketMine-Plugins/CONTRIBUTING.md

 #Contributing
-When contributing to this repository, please be sure to follow the guidelines.
+When contributing to this repository, please make sure you are following the guidelines.

 ###Issues
 - Do not spam issues.
 You will be blocked from this repository if you do so.